Wise School Early Childhood Parent Handbook 2019-2020

 We welcome and encourage volunteer participation in our classrooms.
 Please discuss ways you can help us with your teachers.
 If you have a special talent and would like to share with us, please let us know.
 These little extras help enrich your child’s school experience and we welcome your participation!

-Each classroom has two (2) Room Parents.
+Each classroom has a Room Parent.
 These volunteers are the key to making sure that important information and reminders are sent home from the classroom, that holidays and special events and/or activities are coordinated, and that other details related to each individual classroom are attended to.

 WPA (Wise Parent Association)